Updated Sept 21st, 2023

 The information given here is for guidance only and does not replace professional medical advice.

-Asparagus is not considered to be a common allergen, although – as with all new foods – you should use the four day rule as you introduce it.
+Asparagus is not considered to be a common allergen, although – as with all new foods - it's best to use the four day rule as you introduce it.

 Asparagus contains raffinose, the same substance that’s in beans and which tends to cause gas!

-However, asparagus contains less raffinose than beans – consequently, it may cause discomfort in some babies and not others.
+However, asparagus contains less raffinose than beans.
+That means it may cause discomfort in some babies and not others.

 Luckily for us, we’ve never noticed a problem with gassiness in our babies after giving them asparagus!